inakigarcia1/Ascii-Art-Print-In-C/README.md

 # Ascii-To-C
 Python program to turn Ascii Art text into C/C++ print statements

+MAY NOT WORK PROPERLY IF USING NON-UTF8 CHARACTERS

 HOW TO USE:

 1) Generate text in https://patorjk.com/software/taag/ (may work with other websites)